Blog >

 • Lock one core point of view.

-• Website, LinkedIn, sales decks, newsletters, AI outputs are all different formats to spread the same idea.
+• Website, LinkedIn, sales decks, newsletters are all different formats to spread the same idea.

 Example: how this already plays out